← All Work

 From Research to Real Product

-• I shipped wellnessbuddythailand.com as a live production product
+• I shipped wellnessbuddythailand.com as a live production product that connects research rigor with real-world traveler decisions

 Outcome